 Petroglyphs are symbolic and figurative ‘drawings’ made by early humans by chiselling shapes into the patina of exposed rock.
 Petroglyphic ‘art’ (crude as it may be) is evidence of the development of symbolic thinking, making it one of the most important artifacts of early human history.

 Gobustan’s petroglyphs date back up to 40,000 years to the Upper Paleolithic, Mesolithic and Neolithic periods.
-More than 6,000 individual carvings were discovered here in the 1930s and have been protected through the Qobustan National Park (Qobustan Milli Parkı) ever since.
+More than 6,000 individual carvings were discovered here in the 1930s and have been protected through the Gobustan National Park (Gobustan Milli Parkı) ever since.

 The Gobustan Natuer Museum sits adjacent to the petroglyphs and this is the first port of call for visitors.
-The Museum contains interactive displays that explain the meaning of the carvings as well as a more general exhibition to help you understand the context of Qobustan.
+The Museum contains interactive displays that explain the meaning of the carvings as well as a more general exhibition to help you understand the context of Gobustan.

 Many of the petroglyphs found here depict horses, goats, lions and big game.
 Evidence suggests that animals were carved into the rock as part of pre-hunting rituals – or maybe even for target practice.
 Other petroglyphs are visual records of Gobustan’s culture: dance ceremonies, pregnant women depicted in profile and abstract tamgas or status symbols.

-Outside the Museum, walking tracks wind through Qobustan’s surreal landscape of stacked boulders, rock shards and caves, tumbledown from the countless earthquakes this area has endured.
-This part of Qobustan is noticeably greener, but it’s just as windswept and dry as the mud volcanoes.
+Outside the Museum, walking tracks wind through Gobustan’s surreal landscape of stacked boulders, rock shards and caves, tumbledown from the countless earthquakes this area has endured.
+This part of Gobustan is noticeably greener, but it’s just as windswept and dry as the mud volcanoes.